 The scores show each student's total for the subscale or total scale.
 Additional report views include:

-- DEMOGRAPHIC OPTIONS - Sort by demographic
+- DEMOGRAPHIC OPTIONS - Sort by demographic.

-- INTERVAL - Displays the assessment period
+- INTERVAL - Displays the assessment period.

-- SUBTEST - All or one specific subtest
+- SUBTEST - All or one specific subtest.

-How to Interpret the SAEBRS/mySAEBRS Group Screening Report:
+How to Interpret the SAEBRS/mySAEBRS Group Screening Report

-Due to variations in typical and normal behaviors expected of children across the U.S., there are not any norms provided for SAEBRS or mySAEBRS.
+Due to variations in typical and normal behaviors expected of children across the US, there are not any norms provided for SAEBRS or mySAEBRS.
 There are benchmarks that indicate whether a score indicates risk for behavior problems.

 SAEBRS score ranges and descriptions are shown below.